simonesilvestroni/m2m-website/_pages/ethics.md

 ## Subscriptions and walled gardens

-Everything that is locked within a _subscription model_ doesn't get attention nor money from us.
-Similarly, we don't subscribe to any _echosystem_.
+Everything that is locked within a _subscription model_ doesn't get neither attention nor money from us.
+Similarly, we don't subscribe to any _ecosystem_.
 Albeit slightly less convenient, it allows freedom to move around.

 The business model that interests us have brilliant examples such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.

 We're more than happy to support by buying and upgrading their products, because we'll be listened to.
-None of them have a marketing department shoving ads to everywhere.
+None of them have a marketing department shoving ads everywhere.

 ## Updates